In Rajya Sabha, BJP MP calls protesting opposition members 'Omicron', a threat to democracy | Politics

 ''I feel that there cannot be a bigger Omicron than this, which is not allowing Parliament to function.
 That is why there is a danger to democracy in Parliament because of these Omicrons.
 These Omicrons are not becoming silent even when the Chair is making efforts,'' he said, again pointing towards the protesting opposition members.

+''Our senior member from BJP, while speaking on the debate, called all of us (opposition) as Omicron.
+Is it right to use such language.
+Such terminology angers us,'' Jha said, adding, ''We all should collectively take back the suspension (of 12 members) and the dignity of the opposition should be restored.''
+The opposition has been protesting the suspension of 12 opposition members in Rajya Sabha.

-Shukla said the entire world is in the grip of the virus in 2020 and when the entire world was fighting COVID-19, two vaccines were developed in India and a majority of the population has been administered with these vaccines.
+BJP MP Shukla said when the entire world was fighting COVID-19, two vaccines were developed in India and a majority of the population has been administered with these vaccines.

-''Some people used to say these are 'Modi vaccines' or 'BJP vaccines', but they too have taken these vaccines to save their lives,'' he said.
+''Some people used to say these are 'Modi vaccines' or 'BJP vaccines', but they too have taken these vaccines to save their lives,'' he said, in a swipe at the opposition.

 He said the WHO has expressed concerns over the new variant.
 It is very important to be cautious against this virus.